muhohl/geochem/README.md

 <!-- badges: end -->

-**geochem** is an R package for wrangling, analysing, and visualising geochemical data, with a particular focus on Laser-ICP-MS datasets.
-It provides functions for element conversion, outlier filtering, classification diagrams, spider plots, and publication-quality laser maps.
+**geochem** is an R package for wrangling, analysing, and visualising geochemical data.
+It provides functions for element conversion, desurveying and projecting drillhole data, classification diagrams, spider plots, and publication-quality laser maps.

 ## Installation